slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Peace cannot be kept by force.
 It can only be achieved by understanding."
 -- Albert Einstein*

+> *"One time a college far away in Ohio, about a 12-hour drive, asked what I would charge to do a two-hour show.
+I said, «$1500».
+She said, «Oh, that’s a bit too much.
+What would you charge to do just a one-hour show?» I said, «$2000».
+She said, «No, wait, you’ll be performing less, not more!» I said, «Yeah!
+Exactly!
+What you’re paying me for is to get there!
+Once I’m there, playing music is the fun part!
+If you tell me I have to get back in the van after only an hour, and drive home, then I’m going to charge you more than if you let me play for a couple hours first.» She liked that so much she came up with the $1500."
+-- Derek Sivers*

 ### On price

 > *"Price is what you pay, value is what you get."